oxidecomputer/amd-host-image-builder/README.md

 # Setup

-You must use GNU make to _run_ `amd-host-image-builder` in the provided example configurations.

-Make sure that you have GNU `ld` and `as` available for building the test payload if you intend to run tests.

-Run `git submodule update --init` to download AMD firmware blobs used when running the tool.
+We use the `cargo xtask` for building.

+You will need to have either the LLVM `ld.lld` or GNU linkers installed in order to build.
+If you are building on illumos, GNU `ld` is installed as `gld`; set `LD=gld` before running `cargo xtask`.

 # Usage